Last Modified: 15 Nov 2013

 Please budget for additional meals and expenses while on your trip.
 Our suggestion is based on past traveller feedback but you may choose to spend more or less.

-Bus, Taxi, Private Bus, Public bus, Metro
+Bus, Metro, Private Bus, Public bus, Taxi, Overnight sleeper train

 All Intrepid group trips are accompanied by one of our group leaders.
 The aim of the group leader is to take the hassle out of your travels and to help you have the best trip possible.
 Intrepid endeavours to provide the services of an experienced leader however, due to the seasonality of travel, rare situations may arise where your leader is new to a particular region or training other group leaders.